LLNL/sundials/doc/cvodes/guide/source/Usage/SIM.rst

 must include the header file ``cvode_bbdpre.h`` which declares the needed function prototypes.

 The following is a summary of the usage of this module.
-Steps that are changed from the skeleton program presented in :numref:`CVODES.Usage.SIM.skeleton_sim` are shown in bold.
+Steps that are unchanged from the skeleton presented in :numref:`CVODES.Usage.SIM.skeleton_sim` are grayed out and new or modified steps are in bold.

-  #.
-Initialize MPI environment
+  #. :silver:`Initialize MPI environment`

-  #.
-Create the ``SUNContext`` object
+  #. :silver:`Create the SUNDIALS context object`

-  #.
-Set problem dimensions etc.

-  #.
-Set vector of initial values
+  #. :silver:`Set vector of initial values`

-  #.
-Create CVODES object
+  #. :silver:`Create CVODES object`

-  #.
-Initialize CVODES solver
+  #. :silver:`Initialize CVODES solver`

-  #.
-Specify integration tolerances
+  #. :silver:`Specify integration tolerances`

   #. **Create linear solver object**

      When creating the iterative linear solver object, specify the type of preconditioning (``SUN_PREC_LEFT`` or ``SUN_PREC_RIGHT``) to use.

-  #.
-Set linear solver optional inputs
+  #. :silver:`Set linear solver optional inputs`

-  #.
-Attach linear solver module
+  #. :silver:`Attach linear solver module`

   #. **Initialize the CVBBDPRE preconditioner module**